negative-light-media/www.negative-light.com/README.md

 ##### how to contribute

--before you contribute make sure to read CONTRIBUTING.md for guidelines
+-Before you contribute make sure to read CONTRIBUTING.md for guidelines

--report bugs in issues with the label "bug"
+-Report bugs in issues with the label "bug"

--open src html, js, typescript developers are welcome
+-Open src html, js, typescript developers are welcome

--join our community on discord [here](https://discord.gg/CD8e5avNtn)
+-join our community on Discord [here](https://discord.gg/CD8e5avNtn)